What is a SIPP pension?

 - Do you have a financial adviser making decisions on your behalf?

 - Is consolidating all of your pensions into one place important to you?

 - Would you like to keep your investments after retirement to draw an income?

 A SIPP can be one of the most tax-efficient ways of saving for retirement.
-Like all pensions, a SIPP offers up to 45% tax relief on contributions and there is no UK capital gains tax or UK income tax to pay.
+Like all pensions, a SIPP offers tax relief on contributions and there is no UK capital gains tax or UK income tax to pay.
 The tax benefits will of course depend on your individual circumstances and tax rules are subject to government changes.

 Flexible and portable

 SIPPs can also be very flexible, for example you could use a SIPP to raise a mortgage to part-fund the purchase of a rental property with the SIPP receiving the rental payments.
 SIPPs are also portable, if you change jobs, or stop working, you can continue contributing to the scheme, and, if you join a new employer, they may also decide to contribute to it although there is no obligation that they do so.